saltlab/clematis/README.md

 ### Configuration

 Clematis has been tested with the photo gallery application [Phormer](http://p.horm.org/er/).
 This example application contains some basic synchronous and asynchronous JavaScript events.
 To use Clematis with the Phormer gallery application, download Phormer and deploy it locally using a personal webserver such as [MAMP](http://www.mamp.info/en/index.html).
-The URL to Phormer will then need to be passed into Clematis as an argument:
+The URL to Phormer will then need to be passed into Clematis as an argument, for example:

 ```
 --url http://localhost:8888/phormer331/index.php
 ```
+To better utilize Clematis with Phormer, please add a few photos to the application before running our tool.

-In order to test your own web-application using Clematis, deploy the application and provide its URL to Clematis as shown above.
+In order to test your own web-application using Clematis, deploy the application and provide its URL to Clematis in a similar fashion as shown above.

 ### Running the Tool